arun-kr-reddy/notes/computer_architecture.md

   ![](./media/ca_old/delayed_branching_squashing.png)
   - f**illing delay slots:** reordering independent instructions does not change program semantics
   ![](./media/ca_old/delayed_branching_delay_slots.png)
-- **predicate combining:** combine predicate operations to feed a single branch instruction instead of having one branch for each, complex predicates are usually converted into multiple branches
+- **predicate combining:** combine predicate operations and test only once, complex predicates are usually converted into multiple branches
 example: instead of checking each predicate with a branch, a single branch checks the value of the combined predicate
   ```cpp
   if if ((a == b) && (c < d) && (a > 5000)) { ... }
   ```
 - **predicated execution:** compiler converts control dependency to data dependency
-each instruction has predicate bit set based on predicate computation, only instructions with predicates true are committed (others are turned into `NOP`s), enables straight line code by eliminating branches, useful for hard-to-predict branches, avoids mis-prediction cost (no flushing) so high performance and energy efficient, avoids mis-prediction cost but some instructions fetched/executed but discarded (backward branches like loops)
+each instruction has predicate bit set based on predicate computation, only instructions with predicates true are committed (others are turned into `NOP`s), enables straight line code by eliminating branches, useful for hard-to-predict branches, avoids misprediction cost (no flushing) so high performance and energy efficient, avoids misprediction cost but some instructions fetched/executed but discarded (backward branches like loops)
 example: convert tertiary operator using conditional move (`CMOV`)
   ```cpp
   r1 = (condition == true) ? r1 : r2